 - Students should understand basic high-school level mathematics, but Statistics is not required to understand this course.

 Course Most Recently Updated Nov/2018!

 Thank you all for the huge response to this emerging course!
-We are delighted to have over 2300 students in over 102 different countries and for the overwhelmingly positive and thoughtful reviews.
-It's such a privilege to share this important topic with everyday people in a clear and understandable way.
+We are delighted to have over 20,000 students in over 160 different countries.
+I'm genuinely touched by the overwhelmingly positive and thoughtful reviews.
+It's such a privilege to share and introduce this important topic with everyday people in a clear and understandable way.

 Unlock the secrets of understanding Machine Learning for Data Science!